rapidsai/ucx-py/docs/source/install.rst

 The following instructions assume you'll be using ucx-py on a CUDA enabled system and is in a `Conda environment <https://docs.conda.io/projects/conda/en/latest/>`_.

 .. note::
-    As of version 0.15, the UCX conda package will no longer build with IB/RDMA included.
+    As of version 0.15, the UCX conda package build will no longer include IB/RDMA support.
 This is largely due in part to compatibility issues between OFED versions.
 However, we do provide instructions below for how to build UCX with IB/RDMA support.